cristian-guerrero/legion-go-tricks/README.md

 Jan 03 21:03:19 nobaraLGO python3[10905]: 2024-01-03 21:03:19,473 - INFO - AC Status: Plugged In
 ```

+6. You can now quit/close the terminal, and reboot

-5. If you ever want to uninstall this temperature monitoring script, run the following one line at a time:
+7. If you ever want to uninstall this temperature monitoring script, run the following one line at a time:

 ```
 sudo systemctl disable --now legion_fan_helper.service